SB 274-FN - AS AMENDED BY THE SENATE

 METHODOLOGY:

-The Department of Transportation (DOT) indicates it does not have a dedicated revenue source to pay for improvement, maintenance, and repairs of recreational rail trails that occur on abandoned railroad corridors that it owns/manages.
-Routine maintenance is usually the financial responsibility of trails managers, which are either the Department of Natural and Cultural Resources (DNCR) or municipalities through which the recreational trail runs.
+The DOT indicates it does not have a dedicated revenue source to pay for improvement, maintenance, and repairs of recreational rail trails that occur on abandoned railroad corridors that it owns/manages.
+Routine maintenance is usually the financial responsibility of trails managers, which are either the DNCR or the municipalities through which the recreational trail runs.
 Larger scale maintenance issues, such as washouts, are often deferred and result in closures of trails until funds are available or appropriated.
 Trail improvements are usually funded with a blend of local funds including trail organizations, municipalities and federal funds.
-The DOT is the owner/manager of approximately 50% of state-owned rail trails and does not traditionally have dedicated funds to match federal funds for construction/improvements, routine maintenance, or major repairs.
-If enacted, this bill will provide dedicated funding for only 4 state-owned corridors, which will be the management responsibility of DNCR, and establish an Emergency Trail Repair Funds, which as currently written does not allow DOT to directly access the funds as they will be appropriated and managed by DNCR only.
-With the establishment of the Rail Trails Project fund and Emergency Trail Repair Fund, it is likely that some financial burdens would be shifted from State agencies (DOT & DNCR) and municipalities and trails organizations, but the amount cannot be determined as the bill proposes multiple uses for the appropriations.
+The DOT is the owner and manager of approximately 50% of state-owned rail trails and does not traditionally have dedicated funds to match federal funds for construction or improvements, routine maintenance, or major repairs.
+This bill would provide dedicated funding for 4 state-owned corridors including the Presidential, Pondicherry Section, the Ammonoosuc Rail Trail, New Littleton-Bethlehem Segment, and the Cheshire Rail Trail, which will become the management responsibility of DNCR.
+The bill also establishes an Emergency Trail Repair Fund, which would not allow DOT to directly access the funds as they will be appropriated and managed by DNCR only.
+The DOT states, with the establishment of the Rail Trails Project fund and Emergency Trail Repair Fund, it is likely that some financial burdens would be shifted from State agencies (DOT & DNCR) and municipalities and trails organizations, but the amounts cannot be determined.

 The Fish and Game Department states this bill would create a 4-year pilot project that would provide ownership, rights and responsibilities for Rail Trails throughout the state.
 This bill would create funding for oversight and enforcement on the state rail trails.
 Where most of these trails travel through the woodlands of this state, Fish & Game Law Enforcement is the primary enforcement agency.
 The Department indicates funds would be provided for Conservation Officers to patrol these trails for illegal activity.